suparit/Drop2PI/README.md

 This is a very simple tool to sync files between Dropbox and Raspberry PI.
 In fact this command tools can used any system running on Python.

 But I only wants to sync files to Raspberry PI.
 So I called this Dropbox to PI.

+## What's New ##

+1. download the file and folder auto.
+2. modify the folder, auto sync to Dropbox.
+3. delete the file or folder which deleted in Dropbox server auto.

+## Need to do ##

+1. config the max donload file size.
+2. if there is syncing event, quit update event. (see known bug)

+## Known bug ##

+1. if you delete a file.
+2. it will update to Dropbox server and download the latest files.
+3. when delete another file in processing time.
+4. the file will be re-downlad.
+5. and the second deleted file is not deleted.

 ## Packages ##